 Any rows of data (i.e. any trainee that doesn't meet all of that criteria) would be excluded from the count.
 (To count all trainees, remove all the filters.)

 A common error arises when using multiple indicator filters on the same data table column.
 For example, if you want to create an indicator that counted rows where the service type is "nutrition" or "health", you might include two filters:

 The problem is that no rows could have both nutrition and health for the service type at the same time.
 Any individual row could only have either nutrition or health as the service type, but not both.
 Since all of the filters must be true for a row in order to count that row toward the indicator result, this configuration would give you zero results.

 How do you fix it?
-Look a the disaggregation values for this disaggregation.
+Look a the disaggregation categories for this disaggregation.

-The indicator needs to count rows where the service type is equal to two of these values, which is the same as not equal to the other two values.
-Instead of filtering using the values you want to include, filter out the values that you need to exclude:
+The indicator needs to count rows where the service type is equal to two of these categories, which is the same as not equal to the other two categories.
+Instead of filtering using the categories you want to include, filter out the categories that you need to exclude: